 Antiperspirants, on the other hand, contain aluminum salts that are intended to clog your pores and sweat glands as a way to reduce or prevent you from sweating.
 When you stop using antiperspirant and switch to natural deodorant, your underarms are able to sweat again.

-When you stop using chemical deodorants or antiperspirants, the toxins and bacteria that have been building up under your skin for years are finally able to be released as you sweat.
-This detox process can — though not always — result in an armpit rash.
+When you stop using chemical deodorants and antiperspirants, the toxins and bacteria that have been building up under your skin for years are finally able to be released as you sweat.
+This detox process can sometimes result in a temporary armpit rash.
 Through our research and years of personal experience, we’ve found five main causes of underarm rash: contact dermatitis, irritant contact dermatitis, phototoxic contact dermatitis, heat rash, and intertrigo.

 "Best deodorant I've ever used!
 It doesn't irritate my skin at all and lasts all day." - View original testimonial